Lima-X/Win32.Nebula/README.md

 ## Components:
 Nebula is mainly split into 2 components, the base (loader) and its builder utility.\
-- The loader can/will be shiped in 2 forms,
-  either as a standalone executable which will be prepacked and will require the payload to be in a dll like form specifically made to respond to the laoder.
-  The builder would be responsible to attach this payload to teh loader binary.\
-  Or as a static lib which could be linked into a payload executable by setting it up to be the entrypoint, the builder would later finalize the image by obfuscating the rest and properly linking up the functions.
+- The loader will be shiped in the form of a static lib, which would be linked into a payload executable by setting it up to be the entrypoint, the builder would later finalize the image by obfuscating the rest and properly linking up the functions.

 - The builder that is responsible for patching, crypting, packing and generally messing with binaries.\